Makauwahi Cave in Poipu – An Indiana Jones Type of AdventurePosted on: 02/2/2023

 Free Guided Tours

 After exploring the Makauwahi Cave, a quick jaunt over to the nearby Mahaulepu Beach for a beach stroll or visit to the nearby tortoise farm can be just what is needed to complete another perfect day on beautiful Kaua‘i!
+Looking for a place to stay on Kauai?
+Check out our vacation rentals!

 For more information: http://www.cavereserve.org/